 Rights and obligations of students Registration at the University of Groningen not only gives you certain rights, but also confers a number of obligations.
-Rights As a student at the University of Groningen, you have the right to: - acquire academic knowledge and skills via good teaching and supervision by suitably qualified lecturers - demonstrate your progress via examinations and final assessments - receive documentary evidence that shows that you have reached the required standard of education - use educational facilities such as libraries, laboratories and computer facilities - access student facilities, such as assistance if you are experiencing difficulties in your studies, guidance from the student counsellors, and sports facilities - have a say in matters that affect you as student via your right to vote or be elected to the University Council and the faculty councils or the O&O Council (UMCG).
+Law As a student at the University of Groningen you have the right to: - acquire academic knowledge and skills via good teaching and supervision by suitably qualified lecturers - demonstrate your progress via examinations and final assessments - receive documentary evidence that shows that you have achieved the required standard of education - · use educational facilities such as libraries, laboratories and computer facilities - access student facilities, such as assistance if you are experiencing difficulties in your studies, guidance from the student counsellors, and sports facilities - have a say in matters that affect you as student via your right to vote or be elected to the University Council and the faculty councils or the O&O Council (UMCG).
 See the University of Groningen Electoral Regulations and WHW Art.
 7.34.
-As a student with a performance disability, you have the right to: - expert (individual) study career supervision, directed towards the removal of obstacles that may be faced by a student with a disability - adaptations to the curriculum and placement - adaptations to examination types and examination time - a tailored BSA threshold, to be assessed by the Faculty Board of your degree programme.
-See your degree programme course catalogue and www.rug.nl/hoehetanderskan.
-Obligations As a student at the University of Groningen, you must:
+Students with a performance disability have the right to:

-- maintain a workable, safe and pleasant study environment for yourself and for others by complying with safety regulations and house and behaviour rules (see University of Groningen House Rules and general Code of Conduct) - comply with the rules formulated by or on behalf of the Board of the University to promote safe and healthy working conditions - take the initiative to familiarize yourself with matters that may affect your studies, such as the Student Charter - follow course units when these have been made compulsory by the faculty (consult your course catalogue), such as practicals - register in good time for exams and comply with the rules and guidelines with regard to exams.
+- expert (individual) study career supervision, directed towards the removal of obstacles that may be faced by a student with a disability - · adaptations to the curriculum and placement - adaptations to examination types and examination time - a tailored BSA threshold, to be assessed by the Faculty Board of the relevant degree programme.
+See your degree programme handbook and www.rug.nl/hoehetanderskan.
+Obligations As a student at the University of Groningen you must:

-Rights and obligations of extraneus students Rights As an extraneus or external student at the University of Groningen, you have the right to: - take examinations within your degree programme.
+- maintain a workable, safe and pleasant study environment for yourself and for others by complying with safety regulations and house and behaviour rules (see University of Groningen House Rules and General Code of Conduct) - comply with the rules formulated by or on behalf of the Board of the University to promote safe and healthy working conditions - take the initiative to familiarize yourself with matters that may affect your studies, such as the student regulations - follow course units when these have been made compulsory by your faculty (consult your student handbook), such as practicals - register in good time for exams and comply with the rules and guidelines with regard to exams.
+Rights and obligations of external students (extraneus) Law As an external student (extraneus) at the University of Groningen you have the right to: - take examinations within your degree programme.
 You do not have the right to follow course units - access the buildings, teaching facilities and other University facilities, unless the Board of the University is of the opinion that this is not in line with the nature or the interests of the teaching or research.
-See also WHW art.
+See also WHW Art.
 7.36.